Edited by Derek R. Peterson

 Contributors: Christopher Leslie Brown, Seymour Drescher, Jonathon Glassman, Boyd Hilton, Robin Law, Phillip D. Morgan, Derek R. Peterson, John K. Thornton

-Derek R. Peterson is a senior lecturer in African history and director of the Centre of African Studies at the University of Michigan.
+Derek R. Peterson is Ali Mazrui Collegiate Professor of History and African Studies at the University of Michigan.
 He is the author of Creative Writing: Translation, Bookkeeping, and the Work of Imagination in Colonial Kenya, and editor of The Invention of Religion: Rethinking Belief in Politics and History.
 More info →

 Save 20% ($27.96)